soxueren/atsd/api/meta/entity-group/set-entities.md

 All existing members that are not included in the request will be removed from members.

-If the array in the request is empty, all entities are removed from the group and are replaced with an empty list.
+If the array in the request is empty, all entities are **removed** from the group and are replaced with an empty list.

-> Entity group must have an empty expression in order to be manageable with this method.
+> Membership in expression-based groups is managed by the server.
+Adding and removing members of such groups is not supported.

 ## Request